blackstoneaudio/audiobook-spec/README.md

 * It's an Apple spec tacked onto the MP4 spec
 * Software options for automated creation is woefully limited
-* A maximum runtime of 9hrs 15 minutes, until you risk breaking the player.
+* A maximum runtime of 9hrs 15 minutes
 * The 'bookmarks' are flat with no display options
 * Only AAC encoded audio is supported - and must be created as a single file
 * and many, many more reasons....